Caltech-geoquake/PySeismoSoil/doc/source/index.rst

 PySeismoSoil Documentation
 ==========================

-Hello, welcome to the documentation of PySeismoSoil.
+Hello.
+Welcome to the documentation of PySeismoSoil.

 PySeismoSoil is a Python library for performing 1D seismic site response analysis.